ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ---

-# An arbitrary list of books
+# A list of books

-Books I really love, grouped by topic.
+Books I love, grouped by topic.

 ## Data & machine learning